 Coronary blood flow may be impaired even in the absence of coronary artery atherosclerosis because capillary density is inadequate and the intramyocardial coronary arteries are narrowed by intimal and medial hyperplasia and hypertrophy

 At a young age, patients may have chest pain, dyspnea, palpitations, syncope, and sometimes sudden death, typically triggered by exertion.

 Echocardiography is done, but, if available, MRI best shows the abnormal myocardium.

-Avoid nitrates and other drugs that decrease preload (eg, diuretics, ACE inhibitors, angiotensin II receptor blockers) because these decrease LV size and worsen LV function.
+Avoid nitrates and other drugs that decrease preload (eg, diuretics, angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers) because these decrease left ventricular size and worsen left ventricular function.

 Place an implantable cardioverter-defibrillator for patients with syncope or sudden cardiac arrest.

-Do surgical myomectomy or alcohol septal ablation in patients with symptoms despite medical therapy.
+Do surgical myectomy or alcohol septal ablation in patients with symptoms despite medical therapy.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.